jeffreykegler/hoonlint/misc/whitespace.md

 for every runechild silo,
 their column locations should be identical.

+Each fixed-arity hoon is a row and its rune-ish goes into the first silo.
+Subsequent runechildren on the rune line goes into subsequent silos in lexical order from left to right, so that the `n`'th runechild goes into the `n+1`'th silo, etc.

 # Jogging hoons

 A jogging runechild is more often called simply a **jogging**.